knt5/ios-/README.md

-# A tool to reduce photo size for iPhone
+# A tool to reduce the size of photos and videos of iPhone